 Chapters are divided based on course: Basic Recipes, Sushi, Snacks and Appetizers, Soups and Salads, Rice and Noodles, Meat and Poultry, Fish and Seafood, Vegetable and Tofu Dishes, Bento, and Desserts and Drinks.

-The photography is by Heath Robbins with styling by Catrine Kelty.
+The photography is provided by Heath Robbins with styling by Catrine Kelty.
 Most of the recipes are accompanied by a quarter to full page photo, generally of the finished dish.
 There are also step-by-step photos for the Sushi, Stuffed Rice Balls, and Mochi Dumplings with Strawberries and Red Bean Paste.

 Jumbo Shrimp Tempura